LeonEng111/DKSPF/README.md

 # Domain Knowledge-guided Semantic Prediction Framework
 ## Overview

-This repository holds the related information and progress of our current paper (An Efficient Domain Knowledge-guided Semantic Prediction Framework for Pathological Subtypes based on Radiologic Images with Limited Annotation)
+This repository holds the related information and progress of our current paper (An efficient domain knowledge-guided semantic prediction framework for pathological subtypes on the basis of radiologic images with limited annotation)

 > The proposed algorithms to support the findings of this study are still under early-stage development.
 We need further code organization, iteration, and encapsulation.